 If you’re learning to drive and want to get in a bit of extra driving practice on top of your lessons, why not give our temporary learner’s cover a try?

-With Cuvva, you can insure yourself on a friend or relative’s car within minutes, through the app.
-Our learner policies are separate from the owner’s main insurance — so if you were to have an accident (hopefully you won’t!) their insurance wouldn’t be affected.
+With Cuvva, you can insure yourself on a friend or family member's car within minutes.
+Our learner policies are separate from the owner’s main insurance — so if you need to make a claim, their insurance wouldn’t be affected.

 You can change your test date online.
 Normally, you’d have to do this at least three working days in advance.
 But if you can’t make your test because you’re self isolating, you can rebook your test at short notice.